delorum/scala-cli/README.md

     commandLineArg("a2", "arg2",  "argument two",         has_value = true,  required = false)
     commandLineArg("b2", "bool2", "boolean argument two", has_value = false, required = true)

-And then parse the arguments your program received:
+And then parse the arguments your program has received:

     parseCommandLineArgs()